What CAD is—and what it is not

 - explains severe disease despite modest antibody levels

 Antibodies capable of binding at near-core temperatures interact with erythrocytes in central circulation, not just acral regions, which explains disproportionate disease severity.
-This explains why an antibody that binds at 30 °C is clinically dangerous while one that binds only at 4 °C may be biologically irrelevant.
+An antibody that binds at 30 °C may be clinically dangerous, while one that binds only at 4 °C may be biologically irrelevant.

 Complement as the central effector